keyes-timothy/med-pride/reports/na_general_report_1.md

 ## Wrangling

+I’ve already done some data cleaning in previous scripts, but there are still a few tweaks that we probably want to make so that everything is human-readable and so that only useful information is carried forward.

-First, we want to remove people who did not consent to the survey.
+First, we want to remove people who did not consent to the survey, since we can’t use their information anyway.

 ``` r
 na_data <-